-- 2.2.A.3.1 The procedure for taking photography on site along with recording the survey is described below: - Site visits are planned around time of day and taking the weather into consideration.
+- 3.2.A.3.1 The procedure for taking photography on site along with recording the survey is described below: - Site visits are based upon the time of day and take the weather into consideration.
 The photos are best taken with the sun behind the camera.
-This means views facing west are best taken in the morning and views facing east in the afternoon. - Photos are taken using a full-frame FX format (Nikon or Canon) with a fixed 50mm focal length lens mounted to a panoramic head on a steady tripod. - The panoramic head is used to eliminate any parallax problems between near and distant objects in the scene.
-The sliding plates are set to the marks calculated to enable the camera & lens combination to rotate accurately around the nodal point (centre of panorama rotation). - The camera is levelled in both pitch and roll referencing the bubble level on the panoramic head and the electronic 'virtual horizon' feature in the camera.
-A levelling base between tripod and panoramic head is used to fine adjust the camera level. - Manual camera settings used to ensure consistent exposure across all photos taken. - Photos are taken using a remote shutter release to eliminate any camera shake. - The panoramic head is rotated to the next interval using the built-in step rotator and another photo is taken using the remote shutter release.
-This is repeated until a full 360° sweep of photos is taken. - A plumbline from the centre of the tripod is used to mark the exact viewpoint position.
-This ensures the surveyor can position their equipment accurately at the same location. - The position of the camera head and reference points within the viewshed (various fixed structures) should be recorded.
-These can be recorded from either a reflector-less survey head mounted in the same place as the camera, point cloud capture or from an accurate handheld device.
-A good spread of points should be recorded across the field of view. - 2.2.A.3.2 Often photomontages are produced based on an accurate camera location but relying upon other sources of data to align the view (Digital OS or other map data).
-Using the method above meets the requirements for the highest level of photomontages (Type 4), and we always aim to exceed these requirements by utilising bespoke survey data recorded on site together with existing digital terrain data as further reference for the area.
+This means views facing west are best taken in the morning and views facing east in the afternoon; - photos are taken using a full-frame format (Nikon or Canon) with a fixed 50mm focal length lens mounted to a panoramic head on a steady tripod; - the panoramic head is used to eliminate any parallax problems between near and distant objects in the scene.
+The sliding plates are set to the marks calculated to enable the camera & lens combination to rotate accurately around the nodal point (centre of panorama rotation); - the camera is levelled in both pitch and roll, referencing the bubble level on the panoramic head and the electronic 'virtual horizon' feature in the camera.
+A levelling base between tripod and panoramic head is used to fine adjust the camera level; - manual camera settings are used to ensure consistent exposure across all photos taken; - photos are taken using a remote shutter release to eliminate any camera shake;

+- the panoramic head is rotated to the next interval using the built-in step rotator and another photo is taken using the remote shutter release.
+This is repeated until a full 360° sweep of photos is taken; - a plumbline from the centre of the tripod is used to mark the exact viewpoint position.
+This ensures the surveyor can position their equipment accurately at the same location; and - the position of the camera head and reference points within the viewshed (various fixed structures) should be recorded.
+These can be recorded from either a reflector-less survey head mounted in the same place as the camera, point cloud capture, or from an accurate handheld device.
+A good spread of points should be recorded across the field of view.
+Commercially available point-cloud can also be used if available. - 3.2.A.3.2 Often photomontages are produced based on an accurate camera location but relying upon other sources of data to align the view (Digital OS or other map data).
+Using the method above meets the requirements for the highest level of photomontages (for more information refer to Ref.
+3.2.A.1).

-2.2.A.4 Photo Stitching and Post-Production
+3.2.A.4 Photo Stitching and Post-Production